 The liver’s job is to remove toxins like alcohol from the body.
 As a result, chronic alcohol abuse damages the liver and creates liver inflammation and scar tissue.
-Over time this can cause liver disease, which is a life threatening complication that causes the buildup of waste and toxins that should have been removed from the body.
-Due to the fact that women take longer to remove alcohol from the body, they are more likely to develop liver disease more quickly than men.
+Over time this can cause liver disease, which is a life-threatening complication that causes the buildup of waste and toxins that should have been removed from the body.
+Because women take longer to remove alcohol from the body, they are more likely to develop the liver disease more quickly than men.
+(1)

 Ulcers and Hemorrhoids

 Alcohol often causes dehydration and constipation, which effectively also causes ulcers and hemorrhoids.
-It is important that you get ulcers treated early, because internal bleeding can be deadly.
+You must get ulcers treated early because internal bleeding can be deadly.
 If you have ulcers you may notice symptoms like nausea (with or without vomiting), diarrhea, and GI bleeding.
 The symptoms of hemorrhoids include itching, pain or irritation around the anus, lumps near your anus, pain during a bowel movement, and bleeding after a bowel movement.

 Other Damages to the Digestive System